-19.2 Building a graph
+18.2 Building graph

-The first thing you need to do - is to prepare input data, that is to convert a vector layer into a graph.
+The first thing you need to do - is to prepare input data, that is to convert vector layer into graph.
 All further actions will use this graph, not the layer.

 As a source we can use any polyline vector layer.
-Nodes of the polylines become graph vertexes, and segments of the polylines are graph edges.
+Nodes of the polylines become graph vertices, and segments of the polylines are graph edges.
 If several nodes have the same coordinates then they are the same graph vertex.
 So two lines that have a common node become connected to each other.

 Additionally, during graph creation it is possible to "fix" ("tie") to the input vector layer any number of additional points.
-For each additional point a match will be found - the closest graph vertex or closest graph edge.
-In the latter case the edge will be split and a new vertex added.
+For each additional point a match will be found - closest graph vertex or closest graph edge.
+In the latter case the edge will be splitted and new vertex added.